lirandepira/interpret-qnn/README.md

 # interpret-qnn

-**Explicability and Inexplicability in the Interpretation of Quantum Neural Networks**
+**Quantum Local Interpreters: Explicability and Inexplicability in the Interpretation of Quantum Neural Networks**

 *Lirandë Pira & Chris Ferrie*